adrientaudiere/MiscMetabar/docs/reference/swarm_clustering.md

 ## Value

-A new object of class `physeq` or a list of cluster if dna_seq args was used.
+A new object of class `physeq` or a list of cluster if dna_seq args was used or if return_swarm_df was set to TRUE.

 ## Details

 This function use the `merge_taxa_vec` function to merge taxa into clusters.
-By default tax_adjust = 0.
+By default tax_adjust = 0 and rank_propagation = FALSE.
 See the man page of [`merge_taxa_vec()`](https://adrientaudiere.github.io/MiscMetabar/reference/merge_taxa_vec.md).

 This function is mainly a wrapper of the work of others.
 Please cite